This topic describes how to view and manage apps and service instances with Apps Manager.

 You can bind your app to new or existing service instances.
 You can also unbind your app from service instances.

-Note: For services that use asynchronous bindings, Apps Manager displays the status of the service while the bind is still pending.
+Note For services that use asynchronous bindings, Apps Manager displays the status of the service while the bind is still pending.
 Asynchronous bindings provide more flexibility for services that require additional time before returning a successful bind response.

 To bind your app to an existing service:

-Navigate to the app Overview page.
+Go to the app Overview page.

 In the panel on the left side of the screen, under Application, click Services.